Nanjing Massacre denial

 Denial of the Nanjing Massacre is a negationist claim asserting that the murder and rape of hundreds of thousands of Chinese soldiers and civilians by Imperial Japanese forces in Nanjing is a fabrication or exaggeration.
 Most historians accept the findings of the Tokyo tribunal with respect to the scope and nature of the atrocities which were committed by the Imperial Japanese Army after the Battle of Nanjing during the Second Sino-Japanese War.
 In Japan, however, there has been a debate over the extent and nature of the massacre, with some historians attempting to downplay or outright deny that the massacre took place.

-Estimates of the death toll vary widely, ranging from 40,000 to 200,000.
+Experts hold differing estimations for the total death count.
+Some think it could be as low as 40,000, but most historians think it was somewhere between 50,000 and 300,000.
+The International Military Tribunal for the Far East has said there were at least 200,000 deaths.
 Some scholars, notably negationists in Japan, have contended that the actual death toll is far lower, or even that the event was entirely fabricated and never occurred at all.
 These negationist accounts of the killings have become a staple of Japanese nationalist discourse.
 The massacre is also only briefly mentioned in some Japanese school textbooks.
 Scholars have also said that the Japanese version of the Wikipedia article (南京事件) emphasizes negationist narratives.

 Some Japanese journalists and social scientists, such as Tomio Hora and Katsuichi Honda, have played prominent roles in countering Nanjing Massacre denialism in the decades after the killings.
 Nonetheless, denialist accounts, such as those of Shūdō Higashinakano, have often created controversy in the global media, particularly in China and other East Asian nations.

 China–Japan relations are affected negatively by denial of the massacre, as it is seen in China as part of an overall unwillingness on Japan's part to admit and apologize for its aggression, or a perceived insensitivity regarding the killings.

+The international academic community generally agree the Nanjing massacre happened and concur on the wide scale of the event.
+The basic facts have an overwhelming consensus among historians.
+Although there are still some arguments over the details of the event, such as the exact number of victims, most historians still recognize the scale and nature of the massacre after post-war investigations.
+These conclusions are supported by a large number of testimonies and archives.
+As a result, denialists and revisionists who deny or downplay the nature and scale of Nanjing massacre are usually not considered to be mainstream in academic research.